vectordotdev/vector/rfcs/2021-02-23-6531-performance-testing.md

 In this alternative we take the existing test-harness code base and adjust it to run nightly (likely UTC 00:00 for convenience), building from the current head of master branch.
 We will need to actually build a nightly Vector release for use by test-harness, but this seems straightforward to achieve.
+We intend to build this "nightly" process in such a way as to allow for arbitrary commits to be run, though we do not intend to expose this behavior as a first step, necessarily.
+Arbitrary commit execution will allow for ad hoc experimentation by engineers, bisection of regressions.

 Addresses: